 Bibliophile Bookbase probably offers multiple copies of [Tianjin/Tientsin, China] Tyan'tszinskaya Yevreyskaya Obshchina [Tianjin Jewish Community] : USTAV TYAN'TSZINSKOY YEVREYSKOY OBSHCHINY : UTVERZHDEN OBSHCHIM SOBRANIYEM CHLENOV OBSHCHINY 30-GO IYULYA 1933 G. V G. TYAN'TSZINE.
 Click here to select from a complete list of available copies of this book.

-Bibliophile Bookbase lists over 5 million books, maps and prints including incunabula, livres rares, rare books, collectables and out-of-print books.
+Bibliophile Bookbase lists over 5 million books, maps and prints including fine bindings, antiquarian books, rare books, livres anciens and first editions.

 Bibliophile Bookbase for antiquarian books, maps and prints.